telerik/kendo-ui-core/docs/api/javascript/ui/window.md

 The element that the Window will be appended to.
 Beneficial if the [Window is used together with a form](/web/window/overview#using-kendo-ui-window-with-a-form).
 Note that this *does not* constrain the window dragging within the given element.

+> Appending the Window to an element with an `overflow:hidden`, `overflow:auto` or `overflow:scroll` style may result in undesired behavior, because the Window will not be able to be displayed outside the element's boundaries.
+Unwanted scrollbars may appear as well.

 #### Example - set the window container to be the form with id="mainForm"

     <div id="dialog"></div>